isidoranedic/week3project/README.md

 application would allow the user to search for recipes using a specific ingredient, or by specific nutritional content (ex. protein, vitamins, etc.).
 In addition, the user would be able to add recipes to a collection, which could function like a daily meal plan and allow the user to see the total nutritional value of all the included recipes.
 Given the meal plan, our application would then be able to generate a shopping list based on the ingredients in each recipe.
+In addition to this, our application can also calculate out the total calories given the meal plan to help with user's health management.

 #### A link to the documentation for a related API.